 Mentoring and skills development programs to help people progress

 This past decade has seen incredible growth in Microfinance Institutions (MFI) in many locations.
 This is a wonderful development and has created another exciting avenue for Captivating to help the poor.
 But, our experience shows us that without the necessary skills and business disciplines in place, new ideas and businesses have a high risk of failure.

-2016 will see the launch of a new series of initiatives aimed at establishing the intellectual capital needed to make progress possible.
-They will address soft skills such as life skills, guidance and expertise to reduce the risks of new business failure or helping to position a girl to land that better job.
+In 2016 we launched a new series of initiatives aimed at establishing the intellectual capital needed to make progress possible.
+They address soft skills such as life skills, guidance and expertise to reduce the risks of new business failure or helping to position a girl to land that better job.
 In essence, we are holding the hand of the individual or family as they progress through the early stages of their new opportunity.
-In 2016, Captivating will work with Nepal-based partners to help women step towards independence; post-school age girls will join our ‘My First Job’ program in China aimed at seeing them advance safely into their first job and to middle school dropouts will get a second chance at their dream job.
-All of these women will be mentored through their journey.
-It will be tough and demand their full dedication and commitment, but the results will be worth it.
+Captivating works with Nepal-based partners to help women step towards independence; post-school age girls will join our ‘My First Job’ program in China aimed at seeing them advance safely into their first job and to middle school dropouts will get a second chance at their dream job.
+All of these women are mentored through their journey.
+It is tough and demands their full dedication and commitment, but the results are worth it.

 My Business - My Freedom

 Empowering Nepali Women through Micro-Loans [A Captivating / 3AN Initiative]

 Captivating Foster Family Loans Program

 A micro-finance program equipping Kenyan foster families with the financial capacity to care for community orphans.

 A greenhouse keeps kids in school, improves health, and sustainably ends poverty.